tmux-plugins/tmux-sensible/README.md

     # upgrade $TERM
     set -g default-terminal "screen-256color"

-    # enable all mouse features for terminals that support it
+    # enable mouse features for terminals that support it
-    setw -g mode-mouse on
     set -g mouse-resize-pane on
     set -g mouse-select-pane on
     set -g mouse-select-window on